rekalogika/rekalogika.dev/docs/rekapager/05-integrating.md

   call the static method `getPageByIdentifier()` on the pageable object.
 * Call `getPageByIdentifier()` on the pageable object to get the current page.
 * Instantiate `Pager`, and return it.

+## Create a Pager Renderer (optional)

+This class should take a `PagerInterface` object, and render the pagination control in the user interface, which is probably the final result that most people are looking for.